rKamindo/rKamindo/README.md

 ### Hi, I'm Randy 👋

-Passionate developer, who is curious and interested in computer science and technology.
-I am a Computer Science major at Eastern Michigan University.
-I am looking for software engineering roles, and am interested to exploring new industries.
+I'm a passionate developer dedicated to leveraging technology to solve real-world problems.
+I'm constantly eager to learn and excited to take on new challenges in the tech world.

-Want to get in touch?
-Contact me at rkamindo@emich.edu or message me on LinkedIn
+Want to connect?
+Reach out to me at rkamindo@emich.edu or message me on LinkedIn.

 <!--
 **rKamindo/rKamindo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.